+Sample Writeup

-Sample Writeup Daniel A. Steck Department of Physics and Oregon Center for Optics 1274 University of Oregon Eugene, Oregon 97403-1274 1 April 2007 1 First Section Title In general, you just type regular text.
+Daniel A. Steck

+Department of Physics and Oregon Center for Optics 1274 University of Oregon Eugene, Oregon 97403-1274

+1 April 2008

+This is a very brief introduction to LATEX that you may use as a template for your writeups.
+You should expect your first LATEX document to take a relatively long time, but you will find that you get used to it quickly after that, and it is a very efficient system once you get used to it.

+1 First Section Title

+In general, you just type regular text.
 Put line breaks anywhere in the text file; LATEX will handle justification for you.

 Anytime you want a new paragraph, just skip a complete line in the source file.
-To typeset equations in the text, use dollar signs to surround the equation: t = 0.
+To typeset equations in the text, use dollar signs to surround the equation: t=0.
 The dollar signs tell you that you are in "math" mode.
 (Note the quotation marks are two backticks and then two regular ticks.)
 Greek symbols, such as $\alpha$ and $\Gamma$ , must always be typeset in math mode.
 In text mode, you can get italic, bold, and slanted fonts.
 Changing other aspects of the font is possible (like using other fonts besides the default Computer Modern font), but stick to the basics for now.

-To write numbered equations, use the "environment:" $$1 + 1 = 2.$$ (1) Note that equations should be punctuated as if you were reading them.
-You can also do fractions, subscripts, superscripts, derivatives, and integrals, $$\frac{g(x)}{x} = \frac{d}{dx}h(x) = \frac{\partial}{\partial x}f(x,y) = \int_0^\infty g_3(x)\,dx = \int dx\,r^2(x),\tag{2}$$ and with the label command you can refer to the equation number, as in Eq.
+To write numbered equations, use the "environment:"

+Note that equations should be punctuated as if you were reading them.
+You can also do fractions, subscripts, superscripts, derivatives, and integrals, and with the label command you can refer to the equation number, as in Eq.
 (2).
-Equation numbers are maintained automatically by $IAT_EX$ , so even if you insert a new equation, the numbers and references will be corrected.
+Equation numbers are maintained automatically by LATEX, so even if you insert a new equation, the numbers and references will be corrected.
 Just make sure to compile your document twice to ensure that all references are correct.

+$$\frac{g(x)}{x} = \frac{d}{dx}h(x) = \frac{\partial}{\partial x}f(x,y) = \int_0^\infty g_3(x) dx = \int dx \, r^2(x), \tag{2}$$

 Figure 1: Caption text can go here.
 Use the label command to refer to the figure.

-2 Second Section Title As a more sophisticated example of an equation, here are the optical Bloch equations:
+2 Second Section Title

+As a more sophisticated example of an equation, here are the optical Bloch equations: